 Autism Community Respite & Recreation

-SASI offers community-based recreation and respite to families and carers of participants with Autism Spectrum Disorder (ASD).
-Staff are highly trained and experienced in dealing with Autism-specific behaviors if and when they arise.
-All outings are supervised with a participant-to-staff ratio of 1:4.
-We also provide 1:1 support while out in the community.
+SASI offers community-based recreation and respite to families and carers of participants with Autism Spectrum Disorder.
+Staff are highly trained in dealing with Autism-specific behaviors if and when they arise.
+All outings are supervised with a participant-to-staff ratios suited to each individuals needs.

-SASI’s recreation/respite program participation is funded either by the Department of Health and Human Services (DHHS) or the Nation Disability Insurance Scheme.
-This funding allows us to provide staff support for recreational activities to eligible families free of charge, please note, each activity does incur an activity fee to cover the cost of the activity.
+SASI’s recreation/respite program participation is funded either by the Department of Health and Human Services or the Nation Disability Insurance Scheme.
+This funding allows us to provide staff support for recreational activities to eligible families.

 Recreation and respite services